01bst/BxMCTF2023Writeup/README.md

 # BxMCTF2023Writeup
-This is a few writeup for BxMCTF2023
+First thing first thank you for the opportunity to participate in the CTF.
+Therefore, Im gonna share a few writeup for the challenges for the BxMCTF2023

 Category : General